Bridgy Fed

 Returns:

-loaded object, or None if it isn’t fetchable, eg a non-URL string for Web, or remote is False and it isn’t in the cache or datastore
+loaded object, or None if it isn’t fetchable, eg a non-URL string for Web, or remote is False and it isn’t in the datastore

 Return type: